Experience:

 Present: I am looking for more clients for web

-design and/or a position with a company designing sites.
-I have
+design ... or even a position with a company designing sites that

-allow me to work at home as I have a chronic back condition
+would allow me to work at home as I have a chronic back

-that prevents me from sitting or standing too long.
+condition that prevents me from sitting or standing too long.
+For